CoinTrailApp/CoinTrailApp/whitepaper.md

 Booming in cryptocurrency creates tax filing challenge for individuals who own this asset class.
 Unlike, traditional finance where an institution can hand out 8949 tax form at the end of the year, the crypto exchanges are not able to do so due to lack of origin Cost Basic when assets being transferred cross exchanges.

-In this paper, CoinTrail implements a very simple and effectively algorithm to keep track of Cost Basic and Tax Calculation Engine which helps easy the mind of crypto HODLers.
+In this paper, CoinTrail presents a very simple and effectively algorithm to keep track of Cost Basic and Tax Calculation Engine which helps easy the mind of crypto HODLers.

 ## Introduction